 the limitation of the way in which we process your Personal Data, within the limits set by the applicable law data protection law.

 Right to object: in addition to the rights listed above, you always have the right to object at any time to the processing of your Personal Data carried out by the Data Controller or Joint Controller for the pursuit of its legitimate interest.
+You have the right to object to direct marketing, which includes profiling.
+If you prefer that the processing of your Personal Data is carried out solely through traditional contact methods, you can object to the processing of your personal data carried out through automated contact methods

 You also have the right to withdraw, in whole or in part, the consent to the processing of Personal Data concerning you for the purpose of sending advertisements or direct selling or for carrying out market research or commercial communication with automated contact methods (e-mail, other remote communication systems via communication networks such as, for instance: SMS, MMS, messaging platforms, etc.) and traditional contact methods (mail).

-If you prefer that the processing of your Personal Data is carried out solely through traditional contact methods, you can object to the processing of your personal data carried out through automated contact methods.
+.

 The exercise of these rights, which can be done through the contact details indicated in paragraph 1, is not subject to formal constraints.
 In the event that you exercise any of the above mentioned rights, it will be the responsibility of the Data Controller or Joint Controller that you contacted to verify if you are entitled to exercise the right and to provide you with an answer, normally within a month.